Dokkam/CMPE131ProjectTeam4/Specification.md

 Product Name: StudentSupport.org (Work In Progress)

-Problem Statement: Our group must build an app to help students study prioritizing in memorization, note-taking, and time management.
-Students must be able to log on/off, delete account.
-Input/Output flash cards, and share to their account.
+Problem Statement: Group must create an app to help students study using Linux, Python, and Github.

 Non-functional Requirements: Use python for coding of project.
+Github for loading files onto public pages, and Linux for the command line process.